 Standard Rules of Blackjack

-So, you’re in a live dealer blackjack game and you’re wondering how to play the double deck.
-First, get the gameplay down, then look at the rules so that you have a clear picture of what’s involved.
+So, you’re in a live dealer blackjack game, and you’re wondering how to play the double deck.
+First, get a clear understanding of the standard blackjack rules and how the math works.

 Step 1: Place Your Bet